Chairman, CEO and Executive Editor

 Africa.com’s mission is to change the way the world sees Africa and to be the online portal for the world’s engagement with Africa.

 Africa.com is the fastest growing Africa-related internet site.
 Visitors have access to financial, political and cultural news, maps, information about world-wide events and non-profit organizations related to Africa as well as views from opinion-leaders.
-Our users will soon have the benefit of Safari Wizard, a customized and personalized search function to help them find just the right safari.

 What do you see when you look at our logo?